 - 1. Females - 2.
 Males < 18 or > 44 years old - 3.
-Problem gambler, identified using the Problem Gambling Severity (PGSI) miniscreen (score of more than 4). - 4.
+Has a Problem Gambling Severity score of 15 or higher - 4.
 Cannot read/speak sufficient English to give informed consent

-Men who are excluded from the study on the basis of being a problem gambler will be signposted to services for support and treatment.
+Men who are excluded from the study on the basis of being a problem gambler (according to their PGSI score) will be signposted to services for support and treatment.